 Topman x Hype Lookbook

-While at Topman I designed the campaign for Topman and streetwear brand Hype's first collaboration called 'Black On Black'.
-As well as the digital lookbook I also shot and created several animated cinemagraphs.www.topman.com
+While at Topman, I worked on the campaign for their first collaboration with streetwear brand Hype.
+As well as design and build the digital lookbook, I shot and created several animated cinemagraphs.www.topman.com

 Sorbae consider themselves a small organisation that deals in polite anarchy.
 Their art utilises lightheartedness and humour in the digital realm to highlight contradictions in politics and pop culture.